cnatzke-forked/progress-cpp/README.md

 A flexible ASCII progress bar for your console based C++ projects.

 ### Usage
-Progress is a header-only library and can be used by simply including the `ProgressBar.hpp` header file.
+Progress is a header-only library and can be used by simply including the `progress_bar.h` header file.

 The bar takes the following options at initialization
 - Limit: the total number of ticks that need to be completed